branticus94/Projects/README.md

 AlexHowland@Toms-MacBook-Pro-2 CFG-Assignments %
 ```

-# Creating a .gitignore, explaining what it is for!
+# Creating a .gitignore, explaining what it is for
 Gitignore files are important files which allow the user to hide certain files or parts of the project which you would not want to share, protecting the git repository.
 It acts as a list of instructions of files or file directories or types of files that git needs to ignore.
 A .gitignore file is typically created in the repository's root directory.

 Examples of such files would be files containing sensitive information (e.g. personal passwords, API keys, security certificates), files which are large as these bloat the system (e.g. compiled source), packages which have been used to make the program, files which hold local logs/databases operating system generated files (e.g. DS_store - mac file which holds information about the folder a file is in when viewing it using finder) or environment variables.